Researchers in China are using the ultimate environmentally friendly fluid.

 Principle of the power pack

-The seawater pump is driven by an immersible electric motor, specially designed for use in the ocean.
+The HPU's seawater pump is driven by an immersible electric motor, specially designed for use in the ocean.
 Electric power is generated on a support vessel and transmitted to the motor through a waterproof cable.
-Because the cable must bear the entire weight of the power pack, it is reinforced with synthetic fibers.
-A combined connection joins the power pack with cable not only to transmit force, but also transmit electric power with a reliable seal to a 900-ft depth.
+Because the cable must bear the entire weight of the power unit, it is reinforced with synthetic fibers.
+A combined connection joins the HPU with cable not only to transmit force, but also transmit electric power with a reliable seal to a 900-ft depth.

-SHPS is featured as a totally open circuit, so the power pack and tools can be sunk in the sea, eliminating the need for a reservoir.
+SHPS is featured as a totally open circuit, so the HPU and tools can be sunk in the sea, eliminating the need for a reservoir.
 The pump draws seawater straight from the ocean through a filter unit.
-No return hoses are necessary, as used water drains directly back to the ocean.
-The power pack consists of as few hydraulic components as possible, to ensure high reliability.
-Included in the design is a piston pump, a relief valve to limit pressure, an extra relief valve acting as safety valve, a throttle valve (to adjust flow rate, thus changing the speed of the tools), and accessories.
+No return hoses are necessary because used water drains directly back to the ocean.
+To ensure high reliability, the power unit consists of as few components as possible.
+Included in the design is a piston pump, a relief valve to limit pressure, a redundant relief valve for safety, a throttle valve (to adjust flow rate, thus changing the speed of the tools), and accessories.

 Structure and characteristics

-SHPS consists of three main modules: power pack, tools, and the surface support apparatus.
-Usually, the power pack is mounted and maintained on the deck of a support vessel.
-A crane hoists the power pack over the gunwale of the support vessel when it is going to be launched for work.
-The power pack can be lowered into the sea and placed as close to the working spot as possible, reducing the length of tubing between the power pack and the tools, which minimizes pressure loss.
-This also makes it convenient for a diver to manipulate the power pack.
+SHPS consists of three main modules: HPU, tools, and the surface support apparatus.
+Normally, the power unit is mounted and maintained on the deck of a support vessel.
+A crane hoists the HPU over the gunwale of the support vessel when it is going to be launched for work.
+The power unit can be lowered into the sea and placed as close to the working spot as possible, reducing the length of tubing between the HPU and the tools, which minimizes pressure loss.
+This also makes it convenient for a diver to manipulate the power unit.

 Experimenting with SHPS

 Although divers are now able to work 900 ft below the surface, they need the support of a whole saturation diving system.
-To verify the power pack under pressure at a 900-ft depth, an unmanned experiment was carried out in a pressure hull of 560 psi, the same pressure as a 1200-ft depth.
-The power pack was adjusted to work at 1450 psi.
-Results show that the power pack can operate in this type of environment with all components bearing full load.
+To verify the power unit under pressure at a 900-ft depth, an unmanned experiment was carried out in a pressure hull of 560 psi, the same pressure as a 1200-ft depth.
+The HPU was adjusted to work at 1450 psi.
+Results show that the power unit can operate in this type of environment with all components bearing full load.

 Lessons learned